Accepting

 The team of dedicated dental professionals at Dee for Dentist treats all cases of sleep apnea.
 We start with a sleep study to observe your vitals and determine if OSA is the culprit behind your symptoms.
 Upon positive diagnosis, we’ll form a personalized care plan to open your airways and restore your quality of sleep.
 Contact our office today to make an appointment.

-Best Materials for Dental Implants: A Comparison Guide
+What Are the Best Materials for Dental Implants?

 Many patients with severely damaged or missing teeth use affordable dental implants in Las Vegas to restore their smiles.
 Dentists place these surgical fixtures into the jawbone and allow them to fuse with the bone through the process of osseointegration over a few months.
 Besides acting as a replacement for the missing tooth’s root, a dental implant also serves to hold a replacement tooth or bridge.